Why Building Muscle Is A Non-Negotiable For Women After 30

 How We Approach Muscle Building in The 90 Day Transformation Program™

-For women over 30, more is not better — better is better.
+When it comes to training for women over 30, more is not always better — better is better.

 Our approach to muscle building is: